Rail Merger Threatens Economy Learn more

 CONTACT US

-ACC’s index, based on companies’ assessment of their activity level overall (e.g., sales, production, output) fell into negative territory in Q3, as chemical manufacturers reported lower demand in major customer markets and worsened economic conditions in the U.S. and abroad.
+ACC’s index, based on companies’ assessment of their activity level overall (e.g., sales, production, and output) declined slightly in Q4, even as chemical manufacturers reported demand in major customer markets, new orders, order backlogs, production, and U.S. and global economic conditions declined by less than in Q3.
+Moreover, capital spending increased after having contracted the previous three quarters.

 Company Activity (Sales, Production, Output)

-• Persistent Uncertainty: Chemical manufacturers reported worsened economic conditions in the U.S. and globally in Q3, with near-term expectations remaining negative.
+• Moderating Uncertainty: Chemical manufacturers reported relative improvements in their view of economic conditions in the U.S. and globally in Q4, with near-term expectations generally remaining unchanged from Q3.

 Economic Conditions – Measures chemical manufacturer’s outlook on the overall state of the economy.